Selling on Olio

 Why are you launching a For Sale section?

-- The number 1 reason why people who join Olio don’t add anything to the app is because they “don’t have anything to give away for free”
+- The number 1 reason why people who join Olio don’t add anything to the app is that they “don’t have anything to give away for free”

-- A major reason why people stop using Olio is because they “forgot about Olio”
+- A major reason why people stop using Olio is that they “forgot about Olio”

 - The vast majority of current & future Olioers say that they would “like to be able to sell items on Olio”

 - Allowing the selling of non-food items on Olio is therefore critical to solving these challenges.
 It also forms a crucial part of our longer term vision to create a new model of consumption: one where local and second-hand are the default, instead of buying brand new.
 Allowing Olio-ers to sell second hand items locally therefore perfectly complements the current Olio model of giving, getting, lending and borrowing locally.

 As I'm sure you can imagine, for a decision like this we did a lot of user research, competitor research and data analysis.
 We sent surveys to representative samples of Olioers which were answered by thousands of our community, and the vast majority were very much in favour of launching a For Sale section.
 We also conducted a number of focus groups too, and used the insights from that to shape our selling product and policies.